 This course is offered as a full-time course over one academic year or as a part-time course over two academic years.
 There are two intakes each year in October and January.
-The course is delivered across around 20 intensive blocks of Friday, Saturday and Sunday teaching.
+The course is delivered across around 20 intensive blocks of Friday, Saturday, and Sunday teaching.
 This is a 180 Level 7 Credit Course.
 To achieve the MSc, students will have to attain all 180 Level 7 credits.
 The intermediate awards of the Postgraduate Diploma and the Postgraduate Certificate in Business Psychology could be made if the student fails to proceed or gain the award of MSc, subject to the numbers of credits successfully attained.
+The MSc Business Psychology is accredited by the Association for Business Psychology (ABP).

 The course has been designed to ensure that the core activities of business psychologists are properly covered, and to recognise and reflect the importance of sound principles of real-world research.
 The course comprises six 30-credit standalone modules (see tables below).
-All students must complete all core modules as well as three further optional modules (marked with \, see tables below).
-Students can choose all three offered by the course or may replace two of them with 30-credit modules offered by other courses in the Department of Professional Psychology (marked with \\, see tables below).
+All students must complete all core modules as well as three further optional modules (marked with , see tables below).
+Students can choose all three offered by the course or may replace two of them with 30-credit modules offered by other courses in the Department of Professional Psychology (marked with , see tables below).